Eye Health: Anatomy of the Eye

-Aqueous humor is a clear, watery fluid contained in a chamber behind the cornea that helps bring nutrients to the ocular tissue.
+Aqueous humor is a clear, watery fluid contained in a chamber behind the cornea that helps bring nutrients to the eye tissue.
 It is made behind the lens and flows to the front of the eye, where it is drained by a tissue called the trabecular meshwork.
 Problems with the flow of this fluid can lead to problems with the pressure inside the eye, such as glaucoma.

 The sclera is a tough white outer coating of fibrous tissue that covers your entire eyeball (all the way around) except for the cornea.
 The muscles that move the eye are attached to the sclera.
 The name sclera comes from the Greek word "skleros," which means "hard."